digitallyinduced/ihp/Guide/updating.markdown

 During the beta releases, there is a new release every two weeks on Friday.
 [You can find a list of all releases on GitHub.](https://github.com/digitallyinduced/ihp/releases).

-A new version is usually announced first via the [IHP Newsletter](http://eepurl.com/g51zq1) and also on Gitter and Twitter.
+A new version is usually announced first via the [IHP Newsletter](http://eepurl.com/g51zq1) and also on Twitter.

 IHP version numbers are assigned by the release date.
 For example, the version `v10072020` stands for the release of the `10.07.2020`.